Poltergeist/journal/index.md

 # Journal

+## Bookmark: Create graphics with hand-drawn, sketchy, apperance - 2018-04-24 12:44:18 +0200

+ This is a framework to create handdrawn graphics in the browser. [rough.js](http://roughjs.com/)

 ## Bookmark: About the definition of component types - 2018-04-23 12:45:53 +0200

  This is a article about different types of components and it is not using dumb and smart but